Why is the Biden administration forgiving student debt?

 US President Joe Biden has announced a new round of federal student loan forgiveness to address the “unsustainable debt” that borrowers accumulate to complete their college education.

-This move aims to help 125,000 borrowers by clearing $9bn in debt through existing programs.
-Since Biden took office, a total of 3.6 million borrowers will have had $127bn in debt wiped out.
+This move aims to help 125,000 borrowers by clearing $9bn in debt through existing programmes.
+Since Biden took office in 2021, a total of 3.6 million borrowers will have had $127bn in debt wiped out.

 Keep readinglist of 3 items